-Other employee benefits which are higher than the statutory requirements are provided for in the Collective Bargaining Agreement (CBA) between the Management and the Union which was executed on October 16, 2019 covering a fiveyear period from January 1, 2020 to December 31, 2024.
-The CBA likewise recognizes the payment and distribution of the PS after declaration by the Board and confirmation/ratification by the stockholders in their annual meeting.
+Other employee benefits which are higher than the statutory requirements are provided for in the Collective Bargaining Agreement (CBA) between the Management and the Union which was executed on October 16, 2019 covering a five-year period from January 1, 2020 to December 31, 2024.
+The CBA recognizes the payment and distribution of the profit sharing after declaration by the Board and confirmation/ratification by the stockholders in their annual meeting.